Mostafa1Jamal1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Hidden directories should be counted

 12-newest_files > an executable file that displays the 10 newest files in the current directory.

+13-unique > an executable file that  takes a list of words as input and prints only words that appear exactly once.
+- Input format: One line, one word
+- Output format: One line, one word
+- Words should be sorted